 - In a large bowl, mix the remaining ingredients in the order given until they are fully combined.
 The batter will be very thick and sticky.

-- Add the soda mixture last and mix until it is fully incorporated into the batter.
+- Add the baking powder mixture last and mix until it is fully incorporated into the batter.

 - Drop the batter by rounded teaspoonfuls 2 inches apart onto an ungreased cookie sheet.

 - Bake the cookies at 350 degrees until the cookies look set and are honey brown, about 10-12 minutes.